oscar

 Methods

 Methods are tools.
-I select and combine approaches based on the research question, timeline, and context.
+I pick and combine them based on the research question, the timeline, and who I'm working with.

 Semi-Structured Interviews